DEVBRATDUBEY/android-challenge/README.md

 You can download the APK [here][apk].
 To go to the original challenge, [click here][challenge-general] or [here][challenge-android].
+It was developed to serve as an example of RxJava, MVP and Clean Architecture.

 **Important!** The code was developed **in an hour**.
 But I took (much) more time writing the README.